shuochunlin/midinet-debugged-20240504/README.md

 (Note: setting instrument values other than 0 creates bugs for some reason)

+After running the files the samples are stored in "/samples" folder, in MIDI file format.
 In case higher music quality demo is desired, music software would be needed to further process MIDI files into mp3 files.